alex-bellon/wikipedia/README.md

 [Eternal September](https://en.wikipedia.org/wiki/Eternal_September) - is Usenet slang for a period beginning in September 1993, the month that Internet service provider America Online (AOL) began offering Usenet access to its many users, overwhelming the existing culture for online forums.

+[Monkey selfie copyright dispute](https://en.wikipedia.org/wiki/Monkey_selfie_copyright_dispute) - a series of disputes about the copyright status of selfies taken by Celebes crested macaques using equipment belonging to the British nature photographer David Slater.

 ## Language

 ### Grammar